 Different type of Approaches to Environmental Protection

-There are different approaches to environmental protection implied by the governments of numerous countries.
+There are different approaches to reduce the effect of various types of environmental degradation implied by the governments of numerous countries.
+Assessing the environmental impact, impact factor and formulating laws for other environmental aspect is done by various global agencies and environment improvement trust.
 So let us take a look at them.

 Voluntary Environmental Agreements